Let’s be friends! Join our awesome Facebook group here and chat with thousands of other travelers about travel tips, tricks, and super sweet deals.

 With Frontier Airlines, customers can always change or cancel their flight free of charge for up to 60 days prior to departure.
 They charge $79 per passenger to change or cancel flights falling between 59 and 14 days prior to departure.
 For flights departing within 13 days or less, the cancellation or change fee is $119 per passenger.
 These fees are waived for those purchasing “The Works” fares.
 Award flights may be changed at no additional cost for up to 8 or more days before departure.

-Hawaiian Airlines: For passengers who book between March 1 and March 31, 2020, Hawaiian Airlines is allowing a one-time reservation change free of charge.
+Hawaiian Airlines: For passengers who book between March 1 and May 31, 2020, Hawaiian Airlines is allowing a one-time reservation change free of charge.
 Handling fees and award redeposit fees are also being waived.
-Of course, any increase in fare still applies.
-For flights booked before March 9, 2020 with departures in March or April 2020, change fees are also being waived.
+Of course, any increase in fare still applies and travel must begin within one year of the original date of purchase.
+For flights booked before March 1, 2020 with departures in March, April or May 2020, change fees are also being waived on rebooked flights.
 New travel must begin prior to December 31, 2020.

 Hawaiian Airlines charges change fees of $30 for paid flights to neighboring islands, $200 for paid flights to North America, and $50-$300 on paid international flights.
 Tickets purchased with miles can be changed within the same ticketing class for $30 to neighboring islands, $50 to North America, and $150 for international flights.
 Award flights may also be subject to a redepositing fee of $150 on North American and international flights and a $30 fee on flights to neighboring islands.
 Restricted refundable fare tickets are subject to a refund fee of $25 on flights to neighboring islands and $100 on all other flights.

 JetBlue: In response to the COVID-19 outbreak, JetBlue has suspended change and cancel fees for certain bookings.
 Flights booked between February 27 and March 5, 2020 with a departure date prior to June 1, 2020 are eligible for one fee-free flight change.
-Flights booked between March 6 and March 31, 2020 on travel that departs prior to September 8, 2020 are also eligible for a fee-free change.
-Existing bookings between March 10 and April 30, 2020 are also eligible.
+Flights booked between March 6 and March 26, 2020 on travel that departs prior to September 8, 2020 are also eligible for a fee-free change.
+Flights booked between March 27 and April 30, 2020 for travel through January 4, 2021 can also make changes fee-free.
+Existing bookings between March 10 and May 31, 2020 are also eligible.
 Differences in airfare may apply.

 JetBlue’s change and cancellation policy is based on the purchase price of the ticket.
 Changes to JetBlue Basic fares are not allowed.
 Cancelling or changing your flight for Blue and Blue Plus fares will cost $75 for fares under $100, $100 on fares ranging from $100-$149.99, $150 on fares costing $150-$199.99, and $200 on fares of $200+ and more.
 Changes to Blue Extra fares can be made at no cost.
 Keep in mind that each of these change fees are per person.